ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ### Order items
 This section shows a list of all items in the order.
 The list has the following columns:
-* Product variant name - clicking on the name opens the product variant details page (described in TODO: add link)
+* Product variant name - click on the name opens the product variant details page (described in TODO: add link)
 * SKU
 * Quantity
 * Unit price (without VAT)
 * Actions
-  * Edit - admin is able to change the quantity of the product variant
+  * Edit - admin can change the quantity of the product variant
-  * Delete - admin is able to delete the product variant from the order
+  * Delete - admin can delete the product variant from the order

 This section also shows the total price (without VAT) of a given order.